 Over the past 10 years, Driessen has released three solo records and toured as a one-man live looping show called The Singularity; collaborated with Darrell Scott, Tim O’Brien, Bela Fleck, Jerry Douglas, Steve Earle and others; produced and engineered records; teched, managed stages, tours, and merch; and travelled the world playing music in 19 countries on 4 continents and counting.

-Currently, the unconventional gig that keeps him busy yet free to experiment is a recent appointment as Program Director of Contemporary Performance (Production Concentration) for Berklee College of Music’s graduate school at their international campus in Valencia, Spain.
+More recently, the unconventional gig that has kept him busy yet free to experiment was an appointment as Program Director of the Contemporary Performance (Production Concentration) master’s degree at Berklee College of Music’s international campus in Valencia, Spain.
 In this capacity, Casey taught courses, directed concerts, and managed an impressive team of faculty as they guided talented and diverse musicians from around the world to develop their musicianship and artistic identity.

-In the fall of 2020, Casey and his family will depart Berklee’s Valencia campus for a new life adventure, embarking on a one-year excursion through eight countries before returning to the United States.
+In the fall of that same year, Casey and his family will depart Berklee’s Valencia campus for a new life adventure, embarking on a one-year excursion through eight countries before returning to the United States.
 These travels will mark the beginning of Otherlands: A Global Music Exploration—a collaborative travel/cultural/music project documented through audio and video recordings and photography.